V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Will your team still work on this project if we do not fund it?
 To what extent?**

-Mozilla's funding will speed up our development and allow us to focus full-time on the MVP.
 Without funding, we will continue to work on it in our spare time, but other closed platforms are catching up, and time is crucial.

 **Why did you pick this idea?
 Would you happen to have domain expertise?
 How do you know people need what you’re building?**